jmah/OsiriX-Quad-Buffered-Stereo/README-Development.txt

   class 'vtkOpenGLRayCastImageDisplayHelper'.
 I don't know the consequences of doing this, but it seems to have the desired effect.
 A simple patch to do this is included in the file 'vtkOpenGLRayCastImageDisplayHelper.cxx.patch'.
-  Having to alter VTK is undesirable, as it means that both VTK adn OsiriX must be recompiled.
+  Having to alter VTK is undesirable, as it means that both VTK and OsiriX must be recompiled.

   This workaround could change if/when OsiriX adds support for alternate volume renderers, such as shear warping.

-  As noted in 'README.txt', another issue is the stereo inversion of volume renderings (the left eye image is displayed in the right eye, and vice-versa).
+  This still contains a bug, though: the stereo is inverted (the left eye image is displayed in the right eye, and vice-versa).
 I couldn't see what caused this, and have left it unfixed at the moment.
 If you find a fix, please contact me (Jonathon Mah; details below).

 Links: